the-teachingRSE-project/institutionalized_education/institutionalised_education.md

 exisiting domains.
 These networks can be leveraged to increase the visibility of a university as a place for digital science.

+## Given a teachingRSE department, where in your existing courses/study programs/graduate school could you integrate their services?
+It is important that the offerings by a dedicated department are integrated into curricula as early as possible, so that they have everything they need when they start to participate in research.
+The techingRSE department should be located somewhere, where it has good visibility into the Departments.
+This requires a strong interaction with its outreach aspects.
+A question to be asked, who is going to teach the introduction lectures in the domain.
+It seems reasonable that a lecture given by an RSE from that domain gets more recognition.
+ The general idea/goal is, to integrate RSE such into the curriculum, that researchers know that RSEs are there to help on and to build a relationship, that they feel comfortable to rely upon.
+ Another idea is to advance the digitialization of teaching.
+Which could entail courses on topics of digital tools in their fields. teachingRSE Departments offer ongoing courses of standard tools used at their host institutions and can collaborate with scientitsts on creating courses for the toolkits they are using. the teachingRSE could also review and improve exisiting tutorial material by the host departments, and check wrt to SMPs.
+A question that occured here, was this: Who is actually profocient with technical writing?

+Possibilities for regular events are:

+- a 2 hour seminar, on exchange of best practices
+- 1 week worksops, that give sth. like 1ECTS point
+- reproducibility Hackathons!
+- young RSE student prizes

 # How do we reach people in different stages of their careers?

 Many current RSEs have found their way to being an RSE during their doctoral studies.